 Possible meanings are 1) being God's garden represents belonging to God.
-AT: "You are like a garden that belongs to God" or 2) being God's garden represents God causing us to grow.
-AT: "You are like a garden that God makes grow" (See: Metaphor)
+Alternate translation: "You are like a garden that belongs to God" or 2) being God's garden represents God causing us to grow.
+Alternate translation: "You are like a garden that God makes grow" (See: Metaphor)